 Use links below to compare price and package sizes at an online retailer.

-- Iams Healthy Naturals Puppy with Chicken
+- Iams Healthy Naturals Weight Management with Chicken [M]

-Iams Healthy Naturals Adult with Wholesome Chicken
+Iams Healthy Naturals with Lamb and Rice Adult

 Dry Dog Food